Neshama meaning? God breathed this into the first human. Neshama conferred on Adam and all human beings all the singularities that define humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Neshama Meaning?
+Please use the Social Network links just below to share this information from The Explanation, Neshama Meaning?
 The God Given Human Mind